 For a full list of projects recently funded under the Northern Ireland programme, please see the database of grants awarded.

-Potential applicants are encouraged to carefully read through the Trust’s general eligibility guidance/exclusions, and contact grants staff via phone or email prior to writing a proposal.
+Potential applicants are encouraged to contact grants staff via phone or email prior to writing a proposal.

 If applicants encounter difficulties or barriers with the written application process, they have the option to submit an application via alternative means, such as video.
 Please get in touch at least four weeks prior to the deadline to receive instructions on how to submit an application via video, or to discuss any other access requirements.